We strive to promote teaching excellence at the Johns Hopkins Carey Business School by working closely with faculty to support student learning.

 - Desk Phone: (410) 234-3060

-Brent will focus on online learning at the Carey Business School, including course design, development, project management, and accessibility.
+Emily focuses on online learning at the Carey Business School, including course design, development, and faculty collaboration.

 Collin arrived at Carey in Summer 2017.
 He has a bachelor's degree from Stevenson University, where he majored in film and minored in business management.
 He freelanced for several years, gaining experience in all aspects of video production working on productions for Discovery, E!
 Network, and NFL Kickoff.
 Before joining Carey he worked at the School of Social Work for University of Maryland, Baltimore, where he coordinated webinars, helped to build media services to support the execution of various state and federally funded grants, and produced and coordinated all aspects of media projects.